sidebase/sidebase/README.md

 # sidebase

-> With **sidebase** every new project feel like a fun side-project while scaling to production.
+> With **sidebase** every new project feels like a fun side-project while scaling to production.

 sidebase is a modern, best-practice, batteries-included fullstack-app starter based on Nuxt 3 and TypeScript.